rwlink3z8/hpp2/README.md

 - Todo: write a file to handle new data with more automation

 `clean_lat_long.py` - this file takes the unformatted txt file, formats it for data analysis and saves it as a new csv file it can be run from the command line
+It will ask for 4 inputs
+1. path to the file of interest
+2. file name of interest
+3. path where you want the new file to be written
+4. file name of new file